candrasc/BasketBall-WinPrediction/README.md

 ### Data Visualization:
 There is some unrelated visualization related to points/assists while teams are home and away... this is unrelated to the prediction model, but it was interesting to see so I have left it up for others.

 The important visualization is the heatmaps.
 These show the relationships of certain statistics with a home team win.
-Keep in mind that these heatmaps show the significance of a win.
-This gives us a sense of what correlates to a win.
 Surprising findings include that only defensive rebounds are signficant for the home team winning.
 Offensive rebounds have no correlation.

 ### Data Prep
 Here we use a previous df where I grouped the indivudal stats by game_id to provide team stats for a game.